Edward Albee’s ‘Who’s Afraid of Virginia Woolf?’ Ends HTC's 40th Season - 27 East

 Over cocktails, Nick and Honey find that they’re uncomfortable bystanders and then unwilling participants in an alcohol-fueled battle royale of wits, insults and insinuations involving Martha, who feels her husband has never achieved the academic heights his talents augured, and George, whose passive-aggressive personality boils over into rage as he parries, then counters, his wife’s attacks on his stalled career and diminishing manhood.
 Both Nick and Honey get pulled into the fray, resulting in revelations from both couples that lay bare the decaying foundations of their marriages, as well as the long-held secrets that each must purge if their relationships are to survive.

-“Who’s Afraid of Virginia Woolf?” is generally considered to be the crowning achievement of playwright Edward Albee’s distinguished career, as well as one of the seminal works in the history of American theatre.
+“Who’s Afraid of Virginia Woolf?” is generally considered to be the crowning achievement of playwright Edward Albee’s distinguished career, as well as one of the seminal works in the history of American theater.
 First staged in 1962, the play won both the 1963 Tony Award as Best Play and the 1962-63 New York Drama Critics’ Circle award for Best Play.
 The play has been revived on Broadway four times, in 1976, 2005, 2012 and 2020.
 A 1966 film adaptation, directed by Mike Nichols and starring Elizabeth Taylor and Richard Burton, received 13 Oscar nominations, winning five, and is one of only two films to be nominated in every eligible category at the Academy Awards.

 Albee, the winner of three Pulitzer Prizes, two Tony Awards, two Drama Desk Awards and a Grammy, was also the recipient of a Lifetime Achievement Tony Award.